code4policy/modules/data/03-4-python-datetime.md

 1. Set a variable birthday = "1-May-12".
 2. Parse the date using datetime.datetime.strptime.
 3. Use strftime to output a date that looks like "5/1/2012".

+Warning!
+Excel can make dates really weird.
+Beware: https://github.com/Quartz/bad-data-guide#spreadsheet-has-dates-in-1900-1904-1969-or-1970

+Excel has has other weird quirks like having a maximum number of characters per cell or maximum number of rows etc. If you open a CSV in excel and save it, make sure you open it in a text editor once to make sure you didn't lose any data or it didn't do anything unexpected.